-print The secure print service requires users to log on to multi-function devices, using an access card, prior to printing documents.
-It reduces the risk of printed documents being picked up in error by somebody else, so it should be used where available. • · · · · · · · · · · · · · · · · · · · The scanned document folders can be accessed by all Police users, which might result in unwanted access.
+Secure print The secure print service requires users to log on to multi-function devices, using an access card, prior to printing documents.
+It reduces the risk of printed documents being picked up in error by somebody else, so it should be used where available.
+Scan to email Most Police users can direct scanned documents to be sent to their Police email account.
+Where this option is available, it should be used as the preferred scanning method.
+Multi-function devices provide the capability to scan documents and load them directly to a folder on the Police network.
+The scanned document folders can be accessed by all Police users, which might result in unwanted access.
 To reduce this risk, use the scan-to-email function instead, or copy the scanned images to a secure or personal folder, then delete them from the scanned document folder.